-Intro opinion
+Intro

 Feature

+Research

+Opinion

+Profile

+First Person

+Review

+Letters

+Submissions

+Links

+Archive

+Subscribe

+opinion

-Research [This article prints out to about 8 pages.]
+[This article prints out to about 8 pages.]

-Opinion The Opinion section has many purposes offer provocative hypotheses, as in this a

-Profile science.

-inion section has many purposes including being a forum for authors to procative hypotheses, as in this article, that are not supported by
+The Opinion section has many purposes including being a forum for authors to offer provocative hypotheses, as in this article, that are not supported by science.

+-The Editor
-Why Don't Adolescent Problem

-Gamblers Seek Treatment?
+Why Don't Adolescent Problem Gamblers Seek Treatment?